Leeds United F.C.–Manchester United F.C. rivalry: Wars of the Roses

 The rivalry is considered to be a sporting manifestation of the established rivalry between the counties of Yorkshire and Lancashire, which can loosely be traced back to the Wars of the Roses, a series of civil wars fought between the rival Plantagenet royal houses of York and Lancaster for the throne of England during the 15th century.
 The battles contested during the wars were particularly bloody, especially the Battle of Towton, which took place just 15 mi away from Leeds and is described as "England's bloodiest ever battle".

 The colours of each football team's home shirts fittingly correspond to the respective rose representing their historic county – Leeds with a white kit, resembling the Yorkshire rose and Manchester United with a red shirt, like the Lancashire rose.
 However, Manchester United's colours have not always been red and Leeds only adopted their white kit in the 1960s, inspired by Real Madrid.
 There is a similar rivalry in the sport of cricket, in which matches are contested on a county basis.
 In this case, the Roses Match is the name given to games played between Yorkshire County Cricket Club and Lancashire County Cricket Club.
-Although the clubs cover the larger county region, Yorkshire are based in Leeds and play at the Headingley Stadium, while Lancashire play at the Old Trafford Cricket Ground in Manchester, close to the football stadium of the same name.
+Although the clubs cover the larger county region, Yorkshire are based in Leeds and play at the Headingley Cricket Ground, while Lancashire play at the Old Trafford Cricket Ground in Manchester, close to the football stadium of the same name.
 Manchester is now in the metropolitan county of Greater Manchester, while Leeds is now in the metropolitan county of West Yorkshire.